onefrankguy/frankmitchell.org/posts/hit-boxes-matter-on-the-mobile-web.md

 zero.
 Since the mouse is already over the pixel you're clicking, the vertical motion isn't an impediment to precision picking.

-On a phone, when your finger touches the screen, it's now in the way of your seeing what's happening.
+On a phone, when your finger touches the screen, it's now in the way of you seeing what's happening.
 So we tend to keep our fingers back, darting them forward to tap as needed.
-The delay between "I want to touch hat" and the actual finger hitting the phone screen is about 0.25 seconds.
+The delay between "I want to touch hat" and your finger actually hitting the screen is about 0.25 seconds.
 Hard Vacuum: Recon scrolls at 20 pixels per second, turning that quarter second reaction time into a 5 pixel error.
 Couple that error with the soft, round, imprecise nature of fingers and you have touch screen selection disaster.